 Our business is subject to substantial competition.

 The biotechnology and pharmaceutical industries are highly competitive.
 Many of our competitors have substantially greater financial and other resources, larger research and development staffs and more experience developing products, obtaining FDA and other regulatory approvals of products and manufacturing and marketing products than we have.
 We compete against pharmaceutical companies that are developing or currently marketing therapies that will compete with us.
 In addition, we compete against biotechnology companies, universities, government agencies, and other research institutions in the development of pharmaceutical products.
-Our business could be negatively impacted if our competitors' present or future offerings are more effective, safer or less expensive than ours, or more readily accepted by regulators, healthcare providers or third-party payors.
+Our business could be negatively impacted if our competitors' present or future offerings are more effective, safer or less expensive than ours, or more readily accepted by regulators, healthcare providers or third party payors.
 Further, we may also compete with respect to manufacturing efficiency and marketing capabilities.
+For all of these reasons, we may not be able to compete successfully.

-Demand1 | 2.6%
+Demand1 | 2.4%

 Demand - Risk 1

 Our products target diseases with a small patient population.
 A key component of the successful commercialization of a drug product for these indications includes identification of patients and a targeted prescriber base for the drug product.
-Due to small patient populations, we believe that we would need to have significant market penetration to achieve meaningful revenues and identifying patients and targeting the prescriber base are key to achieving significant market penetration.
-Typically, drugs for conditions with small prevalence have higher prices in order to generate a return on investment, and as a result, the per-patient prices at which we sell our products are relatively high in order for us to generate an appropriate return for the investment in these product development programs and achieve meaningful gross margins, and, in the case of FIRDAPSE, high per patient prices could drive physicians to seek out compounding pharmacies to provide compounded amifampridine to fill their prescriptions rather than FIRDAPSE, thereby lowering the FIRDAPSE market share or penetration in the market.
-There can be no assurance that we will be successful in achieving a sufficient degree of market penetration and/or obtaining or maintaining high per-patient prices for FIRDAPSE for diseases with small patient populations.
-Further, even if we obtain significant market share for FIRDAPSE, because the potential target populations are very small, we may not be able to maintain profitability despite obtaining such significant market share.
-Additionally, patients who discontinue therapy or do not fill prescriptions are not easily replaced by new patients, given the limited patient population.
+Due to small patient populations for certain of our products, we believe that we would need to have significant market penetration to achieve meaningful revenues and identifying patients and targeting the prescriber base are key to achieving significant market penetration.
+Typically, drugs for conditions with small prevalence have higher prices in order to generate a return on investment, and as a result, the per-patient prices at which we sell our products are relatively high in order for us to generate an appropriate return for the investment in these product development programs and achieve meaningful gross margins.

-Sales & Marketing2 | 5.1%
+Sales & Marketing3 | 7.1%

 Sales & Marketing - Risk 1

-Pressure on drug product third-party payor coverage, reimbursement and pricing may impair our ability to be reimbursed at prices or on terms sufficient to provide a viable financial outcome.
+Pressure on drug product third party payor coverage, reimbursement and pricing may impair our ability to be reimbursed at prices or on terms sufficient to provide a viable financial outcome.

 There may also be delays in obtaining coverage and reimbursement for newly approved drugs, and coverage may be more limited than the indications for which the drug is approved by the FDA.
 Moreover, eligibility for reimbursement does not imply that any drug will be paid for in all cases or at a rate that covers our costs, including research, development, manufacture, sale and distribution.
 Reimbursement rates may vary, by way of example, according to the use of the drug and the clinical setting in which it is used.
 Reimbursement rates may also be based on reimbursement levels already set for lower cost drugs or may be incorporated into existing payments for other services.

-In addition, increasingly, third-party payors are requiring higher levels of evidence of the benefits and clinical outcomes of new technologies and are challenging the prices charged.
+In addition, increasingly, third party payors are requiring higher levels of evidence of the benefits and clinical outcomes of new technologies and are challenging the prices charged.
 We cannot be sure that coverage will be available for any product candidate that we commercialize and, if available, that the reimbursement rates will be adequate.
-Further, the net reimbursement for drug products may be subject to additional reductions if there are changes to laws that presently restrict imports of drugs from countries where they may be sold at lower prices than in the United States.
-An inability to promptly obtain coverage and adequate payment rates from both government-funded and private payors for any of our product candidates for which we obtain marketing approval could have a material adverse effect on our operating results, our ability to raise capital needed to commercialize products and our overall financial condition.
+Further, the net reimbursement for drug products may be subject to additional reductions if there are changes to laws that presently restrict imports of drugs from countries where they may be sold at lower prices than in the U.S. An inability to promptly obtain coverage and adequate payment rates from both government-funded and private payors for any of our product candidates for which we obtain marketing approval could have a material adverse effect on our operating results, our ability to raise capital needed to commercialize products and our overall financial condition.

 We cannot predict how any such laws or regulations, or new laws or regulations that have yet to be proposed, will affect the pricing of our product, of orphan drugs generally, or of pharmaceutical products generally.